DanielSaraivaLomba/log-scanner/README.md

-This application reads from a log file, process the data and writes it to .xml file (and also a .txt file).
+This application reads from a log file, process the data and writes it to .xml file (and also a .json file).

 To run: